Barrick Gold Corporation (GOLD) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for GOLD is $22.09, which is $5.55 above the current price.
-The public float for GOLD is 1.76B and currently, short sellers hold a 2.78% ratio of that float.
-The average trading volume of GOLD on March 02, 2023 was 18.55M shares.
+The average price predicted for Barrick Gold Corporation (GOLD) by analysts is $21.95, which is $5.2 above the current market price.
+The public float for GOLD is 1.76B, and at present, short sellers hold a 2.78% of that float.
+On March 06, 2023, the average trading volume of GOLD was 18.12M shares.

 GOLD’s Market Performance

-The stock of Barrick Gold Corporation (GOLD) has seen a 0.62% increase in the past week, with a -16.27% drop in the past month, and a 5.57% gain in the past quarter.
-The volatility ratio for the week is 1.75%, and the volatility levels for the past 30 days are at 2.60% for GOLD.
-The simple moving average for the last 20 days is -7.25% for GOLD stock, with a simple moving average of -3.83% for the last 200 days.
+GOLD stock saw a decrease of 3.25% in the past week, with a monthly decline of -17.19% and a quarterly a decrease of 1.23%.
+The volatility ratio for the week is 1.82%, and the volatility levels for the last 30 days are 2.47% for Barrick Gold Corporation (GOLD).
+The simple moving average for the last 20 days is -4.20% for GOLD stock, with a simple moving average of -2.37% for the last 200 days.

 Analysts’ Opinion of GOLD